rossumur/espflix/README.md

 I originally wrote this implementation for a Cortex M0: it works fine on that tiny device with limited memory and no hardware divider.
 Its low complexity is handy given the SBC audio codec runs on core 1 of the ESP32 alongside the video NTSC/PAL encoding, the IP stack and the Delta-Sigma modulator.

 ### Delta-Sigma (ΔΣ; or Sigma-Delta, ΣΔ) Modulators
 I love Delta-Sigma modulators.
-Despite the vigorous debate over the [correct name ordinality](https://www.laphamsquarterly.org/rivalry-feud/crack) they are an versatile tool that can be used for both high performance [ADCs](https://hackaday.com/2016/07/07/tearing-into-delta-sigma-adcs-part-1/) and [DACs](https://en.wikipedia.org/wiki/Direct_Stream_Digital).
+Despite the vigorous debate over the [correct name ordinality](https://www.laphamsquarterly.org/rivalry-feud/crack) they are a versatile tool that can be used for both high performance [ADCs](https://hackaday.com/2016/07/07/tearing-into-delta-sigma-adcs-part-1/) and [DACs](https://en.wikipedia.org/wiki/Direct_Stream_Digital).
 A great introduction can be found at https://www.beis.de/Elektronik/DeltaSigma/DeltaSigma.html.

 The ESP32 has one built into I2S0.
 Sadly we are using I2S0 for video generation, so we will have to generate our signal in software.
 To turn a 48khz, 16 bit mono PCM stream into oversampled single bit stream we will have to choose a modulator that has nice noise characteristics but is fast enough to run on already busy microcontroller.